Gillo Pontecorvo: Late career

 Pontecorvo's next major work, Queimada!
-(Burn!, 1969), deals with a fictional slave revolt, this time set in the Lesser Antilles.
+(Burn!, 1969), deals with a fictional slave revolt, set in the Lesser Antilles.
 This film (starring Marlon Brando) depicts an attempted revolution in a fictional Portuguese colony.

 Pontecorvo continued his series of highly political films with Ogro (1979), which addresses the occurrence of Basque terrorism at the end of Francisco Franco's dwindling dictatorship in Spain.
-He continued making short films into the early 1990s and directed a follow-up documentary to The Battle of Algiers entitled Ritorno ad Algeri (Return to Algiers, 1992).
-In 1992, Pontecorvo replaced Guglielmo Biraghi as the director of the Venice Film Festival and was responsible for the festivals of 1992, 1993 and 1994.
+He continued making short films into the early 1990s.
+He also directed a follow-up documentary to The Battle of Algiers, entitled Ritorno ad Algeri (Return to Algiers, 1992).

+In 1992, Pontecorvo was selected to replace Guglielmo Biraghi as the director of the Venice Film Festival; he was responsible for the festivals of 1992, 1993 and 1994.
 In 1991, he was a member of the jury at the 41st Berlin International Film Festival.

-In an interview that Pontecorvo gave in 1991, when asked why he had directed so few movies, his response was that he could only make a movie with which he is totally in love.
-He also stated that he had rejected many other movies.
+In an interview that Pontecorvo gave in 1991, when asked why he had directed so few feature films, his response was that he could only make one with which he is totally in love.
+He also said that he had rejected many other film concepts for lack of interest.

 Death

-In 2006, he died from congestive heart failure in Rome at age 86.
+In 2006, Pontecorvo died from congestive heart failure in Rome at age 86.